Home

 I will create a general plan for my future.

 Personal goal-setting keeps us on track toward our vision of success.
-If we know what we where we are headed, it makes it easier to decide which actions, reactions and emotions will best get us what we want out of life.
+If we know what we want and where we are headed, it makes it easier to decide which actions, reactions and emotions will best get us what we want out of life.
 This will help us emphasize the positive and eliminate or minimize the negative in any given situation.

 I will find balance.